 Given the growth of student participation in the Frontiers in Undergraduate Research Poster Exhibition that has been held each spring since 1998, in October 2013 the Office of Undergraduate Research began hosting a second exhibition so as to allow interested students to share their work during the fall.
 The increasing number of students who are conducting research supported by OUR award programs such as UConn IDEA, SURF, and SHARE marks the need for an additional venue to highlight the work of student researchers and their dedicated faculty mentors.

+We look forward to the 6th Annual Fall Frontiers in October 2018.
 Any undergraduate student may apply to showcase his or her research, scholarship, or creative activity at a Frontiers exhibition.

 Information about applying to present at Fall Frontiers